CognitoIdentityProvider / Client / initiate_auth

 Note

-All of the following challenges require USERNAME and SECRET_HASH (if applicable) in the parameters.
+All of the following challenges require USERNAME and, when the app client has a client secret, SECRET_HASH in the parameters.

-• WEB_AUTHN: Respond to the challenge with the results of a successful authentication with a passkey, or webauthN, factor.
-These are typically biometric devices or security keys.
+• WEB_AUTHN: Respond to the challenge with the results of a successful authentication with a WebAuthn authenticator, or passkey.
+Examples of WebAuthn authenticators include biometric devices and security keys.

 • PASSWORD: Respond with USER_PASSWORD_AUTH parameters: USERNAME (required), PASSWORD (required), SECRET_HASH (required if the app client is configured with a client secret), DEVICE_KEY.